 Customer service surveys

-The only way to know if your customers are happy and you’re meeting their expectations is to ask.
+The only way to know if your audience is happy and you’re meeting customer expectations is to ask.
 Customer service surveys can evaluate the agents, ease of service, and the quality of service.
 For more information on customer service surveys, check out our article “Questions to Ask on a Customer Service Survey.”

 Type of surveys and questions

-- Agent-specific survey questions– Focus on the customer’s interaction with the specific agent that handled the ticket.
+- Agent-specific survey questions– Focus on the customer’s interaction with the specific customer service professional that handled the ticket.

 - Based on your recent interaction regarding (insert incident), how satisfied or dissatisfied were you with our service team member?

-- Channel-specific survey questions– Focus on the quality and ease of the specific channel like phone, email, or live chat.
+- Channel-specific survey questions– Focus on the quality and ease of the specific channel like phone support, email, or live chat.

 - Were you satisfied with the live chat feature?